Donn J. Robertson

-Donn John Robertson (September 9, 1916 – March 4, 2000) was a highly decorated officer of the United States Marine Corps with the rank of lieutenant general.
+Donn John Robertson (September 9, 1916 – March 4, 2000) was an officer of the United States Marine Corps with the rank of lieutenant general.
 He is most noted for his service as commanding general of III Marine Amphibious Force and 1st Marine Division during Vietnam War.

 Early career and World War II

 Donn J. Robertson was born on September 9, 1916, in Willow City, North Dakota, however his family soon moved to Minot, North Dakota, where young Donn graduated local high school in 1934.
 He subsequently attended University of North Dakota, where he earned a Bachelor of Science degree in summer 1938.
 During his university years, Robertson captained the basketball team in his senior year and also was commissioned in the Army Reserve.
 He also met his future wife, Elaine Sophia, and they married on July 29, 1940.
 Robertson resigned his reserve commission in order to accept appointment of second lieutenant in the Marine Corps on June 1, 1938.

 As a newly commissioned officer, Robertson was sent to the Basic School at Philadelphia Navy Yard for officer training, which he completed in June 1939.
 Additionally, many of his classmates became general officers or had very distinguished careers later: Gregory Boyington, Hugh M. Elwood, Lowell E. English, Carl J. Fleps, Edward H. Hurst, Charles J. Quilter and Alvin S. Sanders.

 He was subsequently assigned to the Marine detachment aboard the battleship USS West Virginia and spent most of his time there with patrol cruises in Pacific and Hawaii and also took part in Fleet Problem XXI during 1940.

 Robertson was transferred to San Diego, California, where he was appointed company commander within 2nd Marine Division under Major General Clayton B. Vogel.
 He was promoted to the rank of first lieutenant in August 1941 and later served as Division adjutant under the new division's commander, Major General Charles F. B. Price.
 Following the Japanese Attack on Pearl Harbor and United States' entry into World War II, General Price was ordered to the Pacific Area at the end of March 1942, to be appointed commanding general of the newly established Samoan Defense Force and aware of Robertson's administration skills, he requested him as his adjutant.
 Meanwhile, Robertson was promoted to the rank of captain in February 1942.